getolive/olive-cli/README.md

-# Olive CLI — Local‑First AI Development Shell (Experimental)
+# Olive CLI — an agentic utility; repl, daemon, and runtime. [status: pre-v1, experimental]

-**Olive CLI** is a command-line AI coding assistant designed for experienced engineers who want fine-grained control over AI-assisted development.
-It runs entirely on your machine, treating each coding task as a structured **Spec** (with clear objectives, checklists, context, and progress) instead of an open-ended chat.
+**Olive CLI** is designed for engineers who want AL leverage with fine-grained control, customizability, and interop with existing standard tooling (like your shell, tmux, docker/podman, ollama, logging).
+It runs entirely on your machine (or optionally via OpenAI API-compatible cloud providers), optionally treating tasks as structured **Spec** objects (with clear objectives, checklists, context, and progress) instead of an open-ended chat.
 By using local models when available and real developer tools (files, shell, Git, Docker), Olive emphasizes transparency, reproducibility, and privacy over cloud-dependent or editor-locked solutions.

 Olive is **not** a general-purpose “AI pair programmer” that just completes code in an IDE.
 It’s a lightweight, programmable development shell that can plan, generate, and integrate code with your guidance.
 All AI actions (like creating files, running tests, modifying code) are explicit, logged, and under your control – making Olive a high-end utility for power users who demand insight and auditability in AI-assisted coding.